stfc/PSyclone/doc/psyke.rst

 As noted in the :ref:`distributed_memory` section, support for distributed memory in PSyclone is currently limited to the Dynamo0.3 API.
-Since the implementation generates calls to LFRic infrastructure (e.g. runtime checks for status of field halos), code extraction when distributed memory is enabled is not allowed.
+Since the implementation generates calls to LFRic infrastructure (e.g. runtime checks for status of field halos), code extraction is not allowed when distributed memory is enabled.

 .. _psyke-intro-restrictions-shared:

 Shared memory and API-specific
 ##############################

-The restrictions below do not allow the **ExtractRegionTrans** to be applied on:
+The **ExtractRegionTrans** transformation cannot be applied to:

 * A Loop without its parent Directive,